Pregnancy

 Another ingredient that's often used with acne or blemishes is niacinamide, which slows down the production of tallow.
 Niacinamide is safe to use during pregnancy and can help you if you struggle with pregnancy related acne.

-Vitamin C is getting more common in skin care, and for good reason!
+Vitamin C is getting more common in skincare, and for good reason!
 It can help clear your skin and make it shine.
 And guess what?
 It's completely safe to use during pregnancy.
 Let's get glowy.

 Although it's best to avoid salicylic acid during your pregnancy, you can still exfoliate safely.
 Active ingredients like glycolic acid and lactic acid (AHA) are perfectly fine to use.
 Rather not exfoliate with active ingredients, but still want to remove dead skin cells?
 A mild scrub like ours (made with chalk from Dutch water) can help you out!